seanhess/seanhess.github.com/_posts/2012-02-01-mongodb_relational.md

 When Nested Documents Become a Problem
 --------------------------------------

 The minute you need just a little control over querying against those comments, you're stuck.
-While you can use [`$slice`](http://www.mongodb.org/display/DOCS/Retrieving+a+Subset+of+Fields#RetrievingaSubsetofFields-RetrievingaSubrangeofArrayElements) to limit comments to a certain number/offset, what if you want to display all comments made by a certain user?
+While you can use [`$slice`][slice] to limit comments to a certain number/offset, what if you want to display all comments made by a certain user?
 You're first tempted to try this:

 {% highlight javascript %}
 // bad idea